SRP's generation sources

 You also may be interested in a summary of SRP's Contract Power Purchases.

 SRP also operates several dams along the Salt River and the canal system that produce electricity:

 Through contract power purchases, SRP also receives power from these hydroelectric sources:

 - Hoover Dam: 79 MW via the Arizona Power Authority

 - Glen Canyon Dam: 100 MW (less during winter months) via the U.S. Bureau of Reclamation's Colorado River Storage Project.

 - Parker Dam and Davis Dam: 31.7 MW total (less during winter months).

 At SRP, we pursue innovative and effective renewable energy solutions involving geothermal, wind, landfill gas, low-head hydro and solar power.

 Unlike water stored in a reservoir or waiting in a pipe, electricity must be made at the exact time it is needed.
 Customers flip a switch or hit a button and expect immediate results.
 Resource planning helps ensure those results.

 SRP's resource planning process is responsible for continued reliable and low-cost electric service to our customers.
-Learn more about our 2014 integrated resource planning process .
+Read our 2017-18 Integrated Resource Plan Report .